hashicorp/terraform-website/content/source/docs/cloud/integrations/kubernetes/index.html.md

 helm install --devel --namespace ${RELEASE_NAMESPACE} hashicorp/terraform --generate-name
 ```
 * To create a Terraform workspace, you can create a separate Helm chart to deploy the custom resource or examine this [example](https://github.com/hashicorp/terraform-helm/tree/master/example).

-Once configured, you’ll be redirected to the Splunk search interface with the pre-configured Terraform Cloud dashboards.
-Splunk will begin importing and indexing the last 14 days of audit log information and populating the dashboards.
-This process may take a few minutes to complete.

 ## Upgrading